-- Audience (family, friends, colleagues, business partners and similar)
+- attendees (family, friends, colleagues, business partners)

 - 2 formal outfits for corporate events

-- 1 casual for a lodge weekend
+- 1 casual lunch outfit for a lodge weekend

-- 1 casual for 2 family brunches
+- 1 casual brunch outfit for two family events

 First phase of planning is complete!
 Nice work!
 Now for the fun part…